peredovitch/revue-de-presse-embed/README.md

 ![Dynamic preview inside the UI](https://ressources.peredovitch.eu/wp-content/uploads/2026/04/Capture-decran-du-2026-04-15-22-57-33.png)

+---

 ## ⚠️ Known limitations

 * Some websites block iframe embedding (X-Frame-Options, CSP)
-* Rendering depends on external site layout (not controllable) — if your theme forces its own styling over your plugin settings, you may need to (cautiously) modify your theme's CSS files: in particular, look out for `!important` flags
+* Rendering depends on external site layout (not controllable)
+* If your theme forces its own styling over your plugin settings, you may need to (cautiously) modify your theme's CSS files: in particular, look out for `!important` flags
 * Preview is intentionally limited (editorial choice)

+---

 ## 📦 Installation